jeffThompson/ChanceAndRandomness-OLD/Week01-ChanceOperations.md

 	- Cut the photo into squares of equal size (the number of squares is up to you)
 	- Rearrange the squares, both position and rotation, in some random way—explore this option!
 	- Once you're satisfied with the configuration, glue the squares in place on a sheet of paper
-- After doing a few of these collages, try out the online *cubomania* generator I built

 <hr>